 Practically, trackers are reliable to use in long-term applications if the human effort to fix the incorrect tracker predictions is minimal.
 The human effort is a function of the precision required for the application at hand.
 A tracker which gives contiguous segments of precise tracking would be easier to correct by re-initializing on failures.
 However, it will take a lot of mental burden to correct a tracker whose IoU fluctuates intermittently.
-Moudgil and Gandhi [23]
+Moudgil and Gandhi [23] made an effort to quantify the reliability aspect and proposed the Longest Subsequence Measure (LSM) metric.
+In this section, we address some of limitations of LSM metric and extend it in a more general sense.
+We also present a visual interpretation of trackers which could aid the practitioner to pick appropriate trackers conditioned on their specific needs.

 Tracker Success Metric at IoU 0.5

-SPLT [36] 52.74
+SPLT [35] 52.74

 SiamRPN [19] 51.52

-MBMD [38] 48.12
+MBMD [37] 48.12

 ATOM [7] 47.51

 MDNet [25] 42.27

 FuCoLoT [20] 21.99

 CMT [26] 20.81

 ECO [8] 21.94

 TLD [15] 13.90

 LCT [22] 8.75